 We had just spent weeks in my Connecting the Dots of the Bible class going over all kinds of information on the Bible, the Old Testament historical eras and key words in the Old Testament.
 I try very hard for them to connect the Old Testament to the New Testament - something many Christians just don't get.
 I gave them each a CD to listen to from The Complete Idiot's Guide to Christianity and Other Religions series Part 3 Jesus and The Jews: Didn't it all begin with them?
 (It did.)
-This CD by Dr. James Emery White is excellent and clearly explains Christianity's connection to the Jews.
-[To purchase this CD click on this Grounds Bookstore and Cafe at Mecklenburg Community Church LINK.]
+Updated 2/22 - now this sermon is free on Mecklenburg Community Church's website.
+Christianity and Judsaism So What's the Difference?
+This sermon by Dr. James Emery White is excellent and clearly explains Christianity's connection to the Jews.

 Then I had purchased Feasts of the Bible by Dr. Sam Nadler. (affiliate link) He is a Messianic Jew.
 A Messianic Jew is someone of Jewish heritage who has come to believe Jesus (Yeshua in Hebrew-Aramaic) is the Messiah.
 We watched his video explaining the Passover.
 The women were ready for me to connect the dots with the Passover Seder!